The Pulse of K-Entertainment

 The announced cast also includes Ji Chang-wook and Hyun Bong-sik, with Star News Korea naming Seo Hyun-woo as part of the ensemble as well.
 The project is directed and written by Yoon Jong-bin for Netflix.
 That lineup gives the film a mix of prestige-film weight and broad mainstream recognition before a release window has even been announced.

-Netflix has not announced a release date for The Generals yet.
-The April 27, 2026 reports from Yonhap and The Korea Herald confirmed production and casting, but neither outlet included a premiere window.
-For now, the confirmed details are the cast, Yoon Jong-bin's involvement, and the political premise tied to Roh Tae-woo and Chun Doo-hwan.
+No. Netflix had not announced a release date for The Generals as of April 27, 2026, when Netflix confirmed production and Korean outlets detailed the cast.
+What is locked in right now is the lead lineup, Yoon Jong-bin's involvement, and the film's political premise around Roh Tae-woo and Chun Doo-hwan.

 Share This Article